Rutra-beep/Driving-School-Website/README.md

 # driving-school-website
-This is a website for a driving school.
+This is a project i created for a driving school.

 It is created with HTML, SCSS and JS.